flakeed/flakeed/README.md

 I'm a passionate software developer based in [Your Location](Odesa).
 I love coding and creating innovative solutions to real-world problems.
 Here's a bit about me:

-// - 🔭 I'm currently working on [Project 1](Link to Project 1) - A detailed description of the project.
+/* - 🔭 I'm currently working on [Project 1](Link to Project 1) - A detailed description of the project.*/
 - 🌱 I'm constantly learning and exploring new technologies to stay up-to-date.
 - 💬 Ask me about anything related to web development, JavaScript, open source, and much more.
 - 📫 You can reach me at [My Email](mailto:flakeeed@gmail.com).